rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 * We contract with Patterson Pope for maintenance of shelving in the stacks.
 If a compact shelving unit needs service, please notify the Senior Collections Processing Archivist who will contact facilities, who will contact Patterson Pope.
 During service calls, security will accompany service providers to the floor.

-## 13.3 Offsite storage locations: Access Storage
+## 13.3 Offsite Storage: Access Storage

 Rose Library has material stored at Access Storage.
 The University Records Manager places all requests to retrieve material from Access.

-## 13.4 Offsite storage locations: Library Service Center (LSC)
+## 13.4 Offsite Storage: Library Service Center (LSC) - DRAFT

 ### 13.4.1 LSC Ingest Policy on Preservation Specifications (2014)